Treedestroyed/kf2-controlled-difficulty/spawn.md

 ## INI Configuration Syntax

-When `SpawnCycle=ini` is specified on CD's `open` command, CD looks for `SpawnCycleDefs` lines in KFGame.ini's `[ControlledDifficulty.CD_Survival]` section.  `SpawnCycleDefs` can only appear in `KFGame.ini` under this section.
+When `SpawnCycle=ini` is specified on CD's `open` command, CD looks for `SpawnCycleDefs` lines in KFGame.ini's `[ControlledDifficulty_Blackout.CD_Survival]` section.  `SpawnCycleDefs` can only appear in `KFGame.ini` under this section.
 There is no way to specify `SpawnCycleDefs` in the `open` command.
 This makes `SpawnCycle=ini` currently the only aspect of CD that requires manual config editing to use.

 The first `SpawnCycleDefs` that appears in `KFGame.ini` controls Wave 1, the second controls Wave 2, etc.  The number of `SpawnCycleDefs` must match the game length or an error message will be printed at game startup and CD will revert to unmodded spawn behavior.